Sacramento Online Orientation

 The Student Information System (SIS)

 Your online student information account provides you with a variety of student services accessible from anywhere with internet access.
+You can add and drop classes, pay your tuition, submit academic or financial petitions, check grades, and update your personal information (address, email, phone number, etc.)

 All admitted students will need to register for their courses on the Western Seminary website via the Student Information System (SIS).